Huegoxaga/notes/python/tools-and-packages.md

   - Optionally, `dtype` can be its second argument which defines the elements data type.
   - `array = np.zeros_like(img, np.uint8)` create an array of zeros with the same shape and type as `img`, with data type as `np.uint8`.(generate a black image)
 - Create an array with random values
+  - `array = np.random.seed(seed)` set an integer seed, so the random number generated later in the program will always be the same
   - `array = np.random.random(5)`, an array with 5 random double value in range `[0,1)`
   - `array = np.random.random((rows,cols))`, 2D array of random doubles
   - `array = np.random.rand(rows,cols)`, 2D array of random values from a uniform distribution over `[0, 1)`